cambridge-collection/cambridge-collection.github.io/docs/arch-overview.md

 ![CDCP Intro data.svg](images%2FCDCP%20Intro%20data.svg)

-This is done using our AWS pipeline (see [https://github.com/cambridge-collection/cudl-terraform](https://github.com/cambridge-collection/cudl-terraform) or you can use our XSLT and build your own pipeline [https://github.com/cambridge-collection/cudl-data-processing-xslt](https://github.com/cambridge-collection/cudl-data-processing-xslt)).
+See our [tei-data-processing-overview](tei-data-processing-overview.md) for more details on how this is done.

 The processed data is read by a number of applications, which provide the functionality for the viewer.
-(NOTE: Currently there is also a small DB, but this will be retired soon).

 ![CDCP Intro applications (1).svg](images%2FCDCP%20Intro%20applications%20%281%29.svg)

+More details can be found on [the Solr stack](the-solr-stack.md).

 What does the data look like?
 It has a simple hierarchy and is easy to read JSON data, with item data in TEI.
 A collection can have multiple items, and items can be in more than one collection.